-2.3 OUTSIDE TEL AVIV
+2.3 Outside Shanghai

-There are many obvious attractions in Israel outside of Tel Aviv, such as the Jerusalem or Haifa.
+There are many obvious attractions in China outside of Shanghai, such as the Great Wall or the Forbidden Palace.
 I just take the time here to mention a few that are not so obvious and relatively nearby.